Asian stocks lower after end of May on Wall St with gains | ExBulletin

 It still looks like a market looking for direction in the face of uncertainty, Patrik Schowitz of JP Morgan Asset Management said in a report.

-The Shanghai Composite Index fell 0.2% to 3,595.62 after an industry group and the national statistics agency said manufacturing activity remained stable in May, adding to signs that a rebound stabilized.
+In Asia, the Shanghai Composite Index rose 0.4% to 3,615.48 after an industry group and the national statistics agency said manufacturing activity remained stable in May, adding to signs that a rebound was stabilizing.

-The Nikkei 225 in Tokyo fell 1.2% to 28,798.37 after retail sales in May fell 4.5% from the previous month and factory output for the first time exceeded pre-pandemic levels, but the 2.5% growth was below expectations.
+The Nikkei 225 in Tokyo fell 1% to 28,860.08 after retail sales in May fell 4.5% from the previous month.
+Industrial production in May exceeded pre-pandemic levels for the first time, but growth of 2.5% was lower than expected.

-The US Department of Commerce said on Friday that personal consumption spending, a measure of inflation used by the Federal Reserve, rose 3.6% in April.
-Excluding volatile food and energy prices, inflation of 3.1%, well above the federal government’s long-term target of 2%.
+The US Department of Commerce said personal consumption spending, a measure of inflation used by the Federal Reserve, rose 3.6% in April.
+Excluding food and energy price volatility, inflation was 3.1%, well above the federal government’s long-term target of 2%.

-Fed officials said earlier that the economy would be allowed to heat up to ensure a recovery is established, but investors feared the United States and other central banks would feel pressure to pull the bonds out. stimulus measures after unexpected increases in the prices of consumer goods and some basic products.
+Fed officials said earlier that the economy would be allowed to heat up to ensure a recovery is established, but investors are worried about the unexpected sharp rise in prices for consumer goods and some commodities. based.
 They were at least temporarily reassured by comments from Fed officials that it is too early to change direction.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.